Here’s how the process works when you, or your agent or architect, lodge your building consent application:

 - We check your application to make sure it complies with the New Zealand Building Code.
 We may ask a specialist consultant to help with this.

-- If we approve your application we get in touch to let you know, and advise you whether there are any more fees to pay.
+- If we approve your application the time clock stops and we get in touch to let you know, and advise you whether there are any more fees to pay.

 - Once you’ve paid any required fees, you can receive your consent documents: